Illinois Institute of Technology's Office of Financial Aid provides financial assistance for students and families.

 Other Fees and Charges

 A student may incur other fees and charges that are both mandatory and non-mandatory.
-For a complete current listing of all charges and fees, go to web.iit.edu/student-accounting and select Tuition and Fees.
+For a complete current listing of all charges and fees, go to web.iit.edu/student-accounting.
 Books and supplies are available at the university bookstores.
 Costs for books and supplies can differ significantly depending upon the field of study.
 Students in the College of Architecture, for example, may spend less on books but substantially more on supplies.

 All students parking in campus parking lots must register their cars with Access, Card, and Parking Services and pay a parking fee at the beginning of the semester.
 For current fees, students should contact Access, Card, and Parking Services at iit.edu/acaps or 312.567.8968.
 Students authorized to park in university lots will receive a parking permit.

 Student Health Insurance

 All students who are registered for one billable hour are required to purchase the student health insurance policy or to submit proof of equivalent insurance before the end of the first week of classes.
 All students who are on an F-1 or J-1 visa and are registered for at least one class, participants in the co-op program, research or teaching assistants, or occupants of university residence halls are required to purchase the student health insurance.
 The premium for the insurance will be added to student tuition and fees as a charge.
 To avoid this charge, submit proof of comparable coverage online at iit.edu/shwc/insurance.
 F-1 and J-1 students may only waive the university’s coverage with proof of employer provided insurance (see waiver).
 Students must submit their waiver each fall (or spring for spring start students).
 Other students, spouses, and dependents of students may participate in the student health program, if desired.
 Students should consult the Student Health and Wellness Center in IIT Tower, Suite 3D9-1, at 312.567.7550, or email@example.com, for further details.